hollow-egg/Dimensional-Sable/README.md

 Hopefully maybe.
 [VERY WIP, USE AT YOUR OWN RISK]

 Currently supported block entities:
+- Simulated:
   - Springs
   - Rope Connectors
   - Rope Winches

 If you want to contribute, hit me up on discord.
 Username is hollow_egg.
 If you just want to steal the (very bad) code, you can do that too ^-^